Moinshaikh15/dockSeek-backend/timeSheet.md

 03:20-04:40: worked on timeslots getting time in hrs format 04:55-05:40: worked on getting endtime of appointment 07:10-08:00: worked on time slots
 10:15-11:35: made some changes with timeslots

+---

+## Finshing booking part and some ui

+Estimated time:8hrs

+22 sep 22
+10:30-01:05:worked on time slots showing date and blocking booked ones and showing appointments 2:30-05:00: worked on canceling and adding notes to appointment and showing next seven days in slots 5:30-07:00:worked on profile page and search filter